How to Switch IT service provider? | IT Support | Technowand

 You should have a good idea about how everything will operate with them moving forward.
 If anything is unclear ask them.
 Think it over.
 This shouldn’t be hard.
 If it is you probably don’t want to change.
 The new IT service provider should sweep you off your feet.

 Want a website that delivers customers to your door?

 Break Up With Your Old Provider

 This shouldn’t be awkward.
 But you will need some things from them before you say goodbye.
 You will need a description of the updates completed for the last quarter – or at least the last 90 days.
-Any IT provider worth their salt should be able to give you this sort of documentation.
+Any IT service provider worth their salt should be able to give you this sort of documentation.

 You will need to do an inventory of assets with them.
 This is so you can ensure you have a good understanding of what you own and what they do.

 Find out where your data is stored and who has access to it.
 This might be something that you haven’t considered before.
-Sometimes it can be really easy to transition this stuff from one provider to another.
+Sometimes it can be really easy to transition this stuff from one IT service provider to another.
 Other times it can be very complicated with data fragmented across different storage locations.